Colonial-Dev/satpaper/README.md

 PRs to add automatic support are also welcome!

 ### Precompiled Binaries
-Precompiled versions of Satpaper will be available for Linux (compiled against `x86_64-unknown-linux-musl`, which should Just Work™ on most distributions) and Windows in the [releases](https://github.com/Colonial-Dev/satpaper/releases) section.
-(They are currently on hold while I work out some allocator/RAM usage weirdness.)
+Precompiled versions of Satpaper are available for Linux (compiled against `x86_64-unknown-linux-musl`, which should Just Work™ on most distributions) and Windows in the [releases](https://github.com/Colonial-Dev/satpaper/releases) section.

 ### From Source